Rule and reign of heaven

-How can we rule and reign if we cannot do?
+How can we rule and reign if we cannot obey?

 2 Timothy 2:12 If we suffer, we shall also reign with him: if we deny him, he also will deny us: